 Upgrade each agent server and manually add them back into the upgraded cluster.
 Upgrading agents works the same way as upgrading a master server.
 Add each upgraded agent to the configuration parameter /vsmserver/subclusters/<name>/agents on the master.
 Restart the master service afterwards.
 If HA is used, do this on both master servers.
 Once at least one agent is added users will again be able to create new sessions.

 Once all agent servers are upgraded and added back into the cluster all users will be able to reconnect to existing sessions and the upgrade is complete.

-Before performing an upgrade, find out if you need new license files to run the new version.
+Before performing an upgrade the first step is to find out if new license files are required to run the new version.
 ThinLinc license files delivered with version x.y.z will still work for versions with the same x and y but higher z, but not for increased x or y.
 For example, license files for ThinLinc 3.1.0 will still work for ThinLinc 3.1.1, but not for ThinLinc 3.2.0 or ThinLinc 4.0.0.

 As the new licenses will work with the old (current) version, it's a good idea to install them as the first step in the upgrade process.

 The same installation program that you used to install ThinLinc is also used to upgrade it.
 It is located in the root directory of the Server Bundle.
 Extract the bundle and start the installation program as follows:

 and answer the questions.
 If you prefer, you can also upgrade the ThinLinc packages by hand.
 These packages are located in subdirectory packages on the Server Bundle.

 If install-server was used, it will ask if ThinLinc Setup should be started at the end of the package upgrade.
 If ThinLinc Setup wasn't started automatically, it should be started manually after the package upgrade by running /opt/thinlinc/sbin/tl-setup.